 - Knowing how to manage your time

-- Being creative and knowing how craft a great story idea
+- Being creative and knowing how to craft a great story idea

 - Having good communication skills